riscv-mcu/e203_hbirdv2/doc/source/overview/overview.rst

 - Add NICE(Nuclei Instruction Co-unit Extension) for E203 core, so user could create customized HW co-units with E203 core easily.
 - Integrate the APB interface peripherals(GPIO, I2C, UART, SPI, PWM) from `PULP Platform <https://github.com/pulp-platform>`__ into Hummingbirdv2 SoC, these peripherals are implemented in System Verilog language, so it's easy for user to understand.
-- Add new development board(Nuclei ddr200t) support for Hummingbirdv2 SoC.
+- Add new development boards(Nuclei ddr200t and mcu200t) support for Hummingbirdv2 SoC.

 **Welcome to visit** `HBird SDK <https://github.com/riscv-mcu/hbird-sdk/>`__ **to use software development kit for the Hummingbirdv2 E203.**